virslaan/GoldenCross/README.md

 **What Does a Golden Cross Tell You?**

 There are three stages to a golden cross.
-In the second stage, the shorter moving average forms a crossover up through the larger moving average to trigger a breakout and confirmation of trend reversal.
+The first stage requires that a downtrend eventually bottoms out as selling is depleted.
+In the second stage, the short term moving average cross the long term moving average, triggering a breakout and confirmation of trend reversal.
 The moving averages act as support levels on pullbacks until they crossover back down at which point a death cross may form.
 The death cross is the opposite of the golden cross as the shorter moving average forms a crossover down through the longer moving average.

 With a bellwether index, the motto «A rising tide lifts all boats» applies when a golden cross forms as the buying resonates throughout the index components and sectors.
 Day traders commonly use smaller time periods like the 5-period and 15-period moving averages to trade intra-day golden cross breakouts.
 The larger the chart time frame, the stronger and lasting the golden cross breakout tends to be.